plexil-group/plexil_docs/GettingStarted/Tutorial.rst

 2. Your first node and command
 ------------------------------

-Let's start by making a PLEXIL file. inside ``$PLEXIL_HOME/examples/robosim/plans``, create a new file called ``Drive.ple``.
+Let's start by making a PLEXIL file.
+Inside ``$PLEXIL_HOME/examples/robosim/plans``, create a new file called ``Drive.ple``.